Édouard Vuillard: After the Nabis (1900–1914)

 The Nabis went their separate ways after their exposition in 1900.
 They had always had different styles, though they shared common ideas and ideals about art.
 The separation was made deeper by the Dreyfus Affair (1894–1908), which split French society.
-Dreyfus was a Jewish French army officer accused falsely of treason, and sentenced to a penal colony, before finally being exonerated.
+Dreyfus was a Jewish French army officer falsely accused of treason and sentenced to a penal colony before finally being exonerated.
 Among the Nabis, Vuillard and Pierre Bonnard supported Dreyfus, while Maurice Denis and Sérusier supported the side of the French army.

 After the separation of the Nabis in 1900, Vuillard's artistic style and subjects changed.
-He gradually abandoned the close, crowded and dark interiors he had painted before 1900, and began to paint more outdoors, with natural light.
+He gradually abandoned the close, crowded, and dark interiors he had painted before 1900 and began to paint more outdoors with natural light.
 He continued to paint interiors, but the interiors had more light and color, more depth, and the faces and features were clearer.
 The effects of the light became primary components of his paintings, whether they were interior scenes or the parks and streets of Paris.
 Vuillard gradually returned to naturalism.
 He held his second large personal exhibition at the Gallerie Bernheim-Jeune in November 1908, where he presented many of his new landscapes.
 Vuillard was praised by one anti-modernist critic for "his delicious protest against systematic deformations."

 In 1912, Vuillard, Bonnard and Roussel were nominated for the Légion d'honneur, but all three refused the honor.
 "I do not seek any other compensation for my efforts than the esteem of people with taste," Vuillard told a journalist.

 In 1912, Vuillard painted Théodore Duret in his Study, a commissioned portrait that signaled a new phase in Vuillard's work, which was dominated by portraiture from 1920 onwards.

 Vuillard served as a juror with Florence Meyer Blumenthal in awarding the Prix Blumenthal, a grant given between 1919–1954 to young French painters, sculptors, decorators, engravers, writers, and musicians.